This is a list of The 48 Laws of Power, and the bullet points provide a quick explanation.

 Law 38: Think As You Like, But Behave Like Others

-- When you go against the grain you communicate you feel superior.
+- When you go against the grain in your communication, you feel superior.
 People will resent you.
-Blend in, instead
+Blend in instead

 Law 39: Stir Up Waters to Catch Fish